Test AI Review

 1. CheckList

 What it does: CheckList is a behavioral testing framework for NLP models.
-It helps create targeted tests that probe capabilities like negation, spelling variations, and entity handling, uncovering systematic failures you might miss with random sampling.
+It helps create tests that probe specific capabilities (e.g., negation, spelling, entity handling) and finds systematic failures.

-Who it's for: NLP engineers, QA teams, and product managers who want reproducible test suites and coverage for tricky language behaviors.
+Who it's for: NLP engineers, QA teams, and product managers who need reproducible test suites for language models.

 Short example: Create a test that inserts negation into sentences and checks that sentiment models flip labels.
 Example pseudocode: checklist.add_candidate("I do not like X") → expect negative.